thunder-engine/thunder-doc/reference/input.rst

 ----

-.. _api_Input_096b8fd5:
+.. _api_Input_dc907bfa:

  :ref:`Vector4<api_Vector4>`  **Input::joystickThumbs** (uint32_t  *index*)

-Returns the thumbs position of joystick with *index*.
+Returns the thumbs position of joystick with index.
 The components x and y will contain a value for the left thumbs.
 The components z and w will contain a value for the right thumbs.

 ----

-.. _api_Input_91a2cd03:
+.. _api_Input_4bcd251e:

  :ref:`Vector2<api_Vector2>`  **Input::joystickTriggers** (uint32_t  *index*)

-Returns the value of pressure for the joystick triggers with *index*.
+Returns the value of pressure for the joystick triggers with index.
 The component x will contain a value for the left trigger and component y will contain value for the right trigger.

 ----

-.. _api_Input_4d956af7:
+.. _api_Input_80f59634:

  :ref:`Vector4<api_Vector4>`  **Input::mouseDelta** ()